ibm-cloud-docs/solution-tutorials/cloud-usage.md

     ibmcloud cf curl /v2/organizations/<Organization ID> | tail -n +3 | jq .entity.name
     ```
     {: pre}

-5. Tagging and searching can be used together to provide customized identification of resources.
-This involves: creating a tag, attaching the tag to resource(s) and searching using tag name(s).
-Create a tag named `env:tutorial`.
-    ```sh
-   ibmcloud resource tag-create --tag-name env:tutorial
-    ```
-    {: pre}

-6. Attach the tag to a resource.
-A `--resource-crn` value can be obtained from a **CRN** property seen in the previous command's output.
-[Cloud Resource Names](https://console.bluemix.net/docs/overview/crn.html#crn_examples) (CRNs) uniquely identify IBM Cloud resources.
-    ```sh
-    ibmcloud resource tag-attach --tag-name env:tutorial --resource-crn <resource CRN>
-    ```
-    {: pre}

-7. Search for the Cloud artifacts that match a given tag using the below query.
-    ```sh
-    ibmcloud resource search 'tags: "env:tutorial"'
-    ```
-    {: pre}

-By combining advanced Lucene search queries with an enterprise-agreed tagging schema, managers and team leads can more easily identify and take action on Cloud apps, resources, and services.

 ## Explore usage with the Usage Dashboard
 {: #dashboard}